-In late September, 2020, I led a workshop on Zoom on how to form (or join) a witchcraft group.
+Starting in late September, 2020, I began to lead a series of workshops, both on Zoom, and outdoors in local parks on how to form (or join) a witchcraft group.
 While I am not an expert, I’ve been a founder or member of enough circles, covens, collectives, and other kinds of witchcraft groups over the past 30 years to help newcomers avoid the common mistakes that witches tend to make.
-Of course, I’ve made some of these mistakes myself!
+Of course, I’ve made a bunch of these mistakes myself!
 The key is to learn from them, and avoid making them again.

 As time passes, I’ll add items to this page that may be helpful, so please check back.